slyfox1186/ffmpeg-build-script/README.md

 - Ubuntu 22.04, 24.04, and 26.04
 - Ubuntu-based Linux Mint and Zorin releases whose base maps to one of the supported Ubuntu versions
-- WSL2 using a supported Ubuntu userspace
+- WSL2 using a supported Debian or Ubuntu userspace (WSL1 is not supported;
+  convert with `wsl.exe --set-version <distro> 2`)

 Run the script as a normal user with working `sudo` access.
 Do not run the entire script as root.
 The build also requires an internet connection and enough free disk space for downloaded sources, intermediate objects, and installed dependencies.
 Missing host build packages are installed with APT.
+On Ubuntu, many optional feature packages come from the `universe` component, which is enabled by default on standard images but may be absent from minimal ones (`sudo add-apt-repository universe`).

 ## Quick start